 Gray says so far, the feedback has been very positive to a possible name change, despite some objections in the past due to cost associated with the address change.

 “The last time this came up, people were pulling out information about changing stationary.
-People don’t really have a whole lot of stationary,” said Gray.
+People don’t really have a whole lot of stationery,” said Gray.
 “If they do, you have up to five years to do a name change with the post office.
 They will still accept mail at the Boulevard address.
 So, I don’t know who would be against it I really don’t.”

 Concerns, objections, and support will be heard at a community meeting at the Virginia Museum of Fine Arts at an undetermined date.